 Medical assistant careers are expected to grow 23 percent by 2024, according to the U.S. Bureau of Labor and Statistics.
-In just 11 months, you can gain the skills and knowledge you need to successfully become a Certified Medical Assistant.
+In just three 11-week terms, you can gain the skills and knowledge you need to successfully become a Clinical Medical Assistant.

 Upon successful completion of this program of study, Clinical Medical Assistant graduates should be able to:

 - Communicate effectively in oral, including listening, and written forms